U7 and U9 Program Goals

 - Skill development sessions are usually during the week and can start as early as 4:00 pm

-- Team practice and games times are usually on the weekends
+- Team practice and games times are usually on the weekends and can start as early as 7:00 am

 - Players are assigned to balanced teams through a draft process